IainMF/Mens_Rights_NZ/submissions/Prevelance.md

 #### The New Zealand Crime and Victims Survey

 is the government's annual survey of crime victimisation.
 Using 'crime' in the title of the survey has the potential to cause under-reporting because it sets respondents expectations for the kinds of incidents the survey expects.
-See Table [7](#table:NZCVS cycle 5){reference-type="ref" reference="table:NZCVS cycle 5"}, Table [8](#tab:NZCVS cycle 6){reference-type="ref" reference="tab:NZCVS cycle 6"}, and Table [9](#tab:NZCVS cycle 7){reference-type="ref" reference="tab:NZCVS cycle 7"}.
+See Table 7, Table 8, and Table 9.

 | _NZCVS cycle 5:_ In previous 12 months | Female         | Male   |
 |----------------------------------------|----------------|--------|